KPI: Customer satisfaction

 Forward look

-To provide our existing and prospective TrawsCymru customers with a high standard of service and consistently good value tickets, we are looking at ways of combining rail and bus travel in one ticket.
-We currently provide integrated ticketing on the T1 (Aberystwyth to Carmarthen) service and this will be rolled out to other TrawsCymru routes.
+To provide existing and prospective TrawsCymru customers with high standards of service and consistently good value tickets, we are looking at ways of combining rail and bus travel in one ticket.
+We already provide integrated ticketing on the T1 (Aberystwyth to Carmarthen) service and this will be rolled out to other TrawsCymru routes in 2025.
+We are also introducing next stop audio and visual announcements which will improve the provision of on board information for passengers.

 KPI: TrawsCymru cancellations